Girisudhan36/Agriculture_sql_project/readme.md

 ✅ What I Learned

 Practical experience with large datasets
-Usage of complex SQL clauses: WITH, RANK() OVER, HAVING, and GROUP BY Agricultural insights using real-world data
+Usage of complex SQL clauses: WITH, RANK() OVER, HAVING, and GROUP BY Agricultural insights using real-world data Learned to apply complex SQL techniques like CTE, RANK(), and conditional filters on real data.

+---

 📊 Key Insights & Learnings

-Cotton has the highest total production in several states.
+Gujarat leads in cotton production, confirming its status as India’s top cotton-producing state.

+Rice and Wheat remain the most widely cultivated crops across multiple states with consistent high yield per hectare.

+Maharashtra and Madhya Pradesh show strong performance in soybean and pulses production respectively.

+Crops like Millets are grown in diverse agro-climatic zones but often have lower average yields.

+Some crops like cotton and maize are cultivated across multiple crop types (Kharif, Rabi, Zaid).

-Crops with pH between 6–7.5 show better average yields.
+States with pH between 6 to 7.5 show better average yield and rainfall balance, ideal for balanced crop growth.

-Multiple crops are grown under more than one crop type.

-Learned to apply complex SQL techniques like CTE, RANK(), and conditional filters on real data.